 Initially, without any further ado, you must reboot your Android device in which you are getting the Android 13 VPN not working issue.
-We advise you this because possibilities are there that this error may occur on your device just because there are some cache files stored on your device which prevent it from functioning properly.
+We advise you this because possibilities are there that this error may occur on your device just because there are some cache files stored on your device that prevent it from functioning properly.
 So, you must reboot your device to remove these cache files.

 Fix 1: Make Sure It Is Turned On

-On your Android 13 device, simply open the VPN app and connect to a region server to start using the VPN service.
+On your Android 13 device, open the VPN app and connect to a region server to start using the VPN service.
 If you’re using Wi-Fi or mobile data, ensure it’s on.
 The VPN service often gets disabled when a user forgets to enable it and starts roaming.

 Fix 2: Update the VPN App